Today I want to talk about why I decided to join the Digital Nomad community several years ago.

 In the beginning, it really annoyed me to explain exactly what I did because they didn't understand it.

 My success speaks for itself.

-But just be ready when you start this lifestyle many people will not understand and dont expect them to understand.
+But just be ready when you start this digital nomads lifestyle that many people will not understand and don't expect them to understand.